 Mobile commerce, or m-commerce, is a growing force online retailers need to take advantage of to remain competitive moving forward.
 Experts project m-commerce retail to reach $710 billion in sales by 2025, a dramatic increase from $360 billion in 2021.
 Voice shopping is one of the most promising m-commerce developments right now.

 Since the outbreak of the pandemic, people have been increasingly using AI assistants like Apple’s Siri and Amazon’s Alexa as personal shoppers.
-Users already overwhelmingly prefer voice search to traditional search — 71% of surveyed consumers reported a strong preference to search the web by asking their AI assistant a question rather than typing it into a search engine.
+Many users already prefer voice search to traditional search because it’s faster and more efficient — in fact, 20% of all mobile searches are done by voice.

 Brands that focus on voice search optimization are likely to see an enormous increase in site traffic over the coming years.
 Voice search optimization upgrades your website content to make it more likely to appear in featured snippets, meaning your result could be the one that the assistant reads to the consumer when they’re searching for a product.

-Drones and autonomous driving vehicles are making order fulfillment faster.
 The rise in online shopping and preference for home delivery increased the volume of order fulfillment and last-mile delivery.
 For example, due to the pandemic, DHL reported an 86% increase in parcel shipments per day.
-To meet this exploding order volume, robots and autonomous vehicles fill in the gaps.
+To meet this exploding order volume, robots, drones and autonomous vehicles fill in the gaps.

-Over the next several years, even with vaccination and the gradual return to normalcy, customers will still prefer to shop online.
+Over the next several years, customers will probably still prefer to shop online.
 This trend will keep order volume high, so logistics companies will likely seek robots and other autonomous options to lift the burden.
 As a result, these innovations are here to stay in some way, shape or form.

-6. A Gradual Elimination of Middlemen and a Different Kind of Influencer Marketing
+6. A Gradual Elimination of Wholesalers and Retailers

-However, there’s a notable downside to this retail trend.
-Manufacturers have to bear the burden of order fulfillment.
-But with the innovations in dropshipping and disruption in the order fulfillment industry, manufacturers can easily outsource order fulfillment to logistics companies and focus on what they know how to do best.
+However, this retail trend means that manufacturers have to bear the burden of order fulfillment.
+However, with the innovations in dropshipping and disruption in the order fulfillment industry, manufacturers can easily outsource order fulfillment to logistics companies and focus on what they know how to do best.

 As e-commerce becomes more mainstream, dropshipping and the order fulfillment market become more competitive and cost-effective, so manufacturers have the means to serve consumers directly.
 This move gradually eliminates the wholesalers and retailers.
-Also, social commerce, influencer marketing, easy communication and the desire for customized products have made selling directly to consumers a simple task for manufacturers.
+Fortunately, selling directly to consumers has become simplified for manufacturers thanks to:

 This development affects both online shops and offline retail outlets.
 Moving ahead, we may see more manufacturer-consumer transactions, affecting wholesalers and retailers.
 To fight back and remain profitable, retailers must improve their in-person customer experience and increase their focus on helping their customers get the products they want, when they want them and how they want them.

-Lots of logistics companies are springing up and services like Uber and Lyft are adjusting to this shift to help retailers satisfy their customers.
-Two retail giants are in front of this trend.
-Amazon already offers a same-day delivery option to their customers, with Amazon Prime, and Walmart can now deliver in two hours or less.
-However, Amazon is taking this to the next level.
-With Amazon Prime Air, customers can get orders weighing less than five pounds delivered in 30 minutes or less, using self-driving drones.
+Amazon already offers a same-day delivery option to its customers with Amazon Prime, and Walmart can now deliver in two hours or less.
+However, with the new Amazon Prime Air, customers can get orders weighing less than 5 pounds even faster — with delivery in 30 minutes or less using self-driving drones.

-To supplement the heavily burdened logistics system, other delivery models are taking the center stage.
-For example, there’s an increase in the adoption of Buy Online and Pick Up In-Store (BOPIS) to fuse the convenience of online shopping and offline human connection.
+To supplement the heavily burdened logistics system, other delivery models like Buy Online and Pick Up In-Store (BOPIS) are being adopted, fusing the convenience of online shopping with the offline human connection.

-In the future, there’ll be an exponential development in same-day delivery.
-This service offering won’t be exclusive to big retail brands.
+In the future, same-day delivery options won’t be exclusive to big retail brands.
 Instead, small- and medium-scale businesses will have the technology and resources to offer instant delivery to their customers.
-Consumers will always demand faster delivery and retailers who invest in fast last-mile delivery will remain competitive and profitable.
+Consumers will always demand faster delivery, and retailers who invest in fast last-mile delivery will remain competitive and profitable.

 8. Expanded Order Fulfillment Options